 My approach to mental wellness is individualized and whole person centered.
 I offer a variety of evidence-based treatment options to support each person and family’s path to wellness.
-I use evidence-based approaches such as EMDR, biofeedback, and hear rate variability, cognitive behavioral therapy (CBT), family systems therapy, neurofeedback, mindfulness, and meditation practices to treat the whole person and family.
+I am board certified in EMDR, biofeedback, and hear rate variability.
+In addition I also utilize cognitive behavioral therapy (CBT), family systems therapy, neurofeedback, mindfulness, and meditation practices to treat the whole person and family.
 My goal is to for all clients to develop confidence and trust in their ability to implement evidenced approaches to improve their physiology, mental health, and quality of life.

 Dustin Holcomb, M Ed., BCBA Behavioral Psychophysiologist

 Hello, my name is Dustin.
 I am a board-certified behavior analyst specializing in psychophysiology to help support overall well-being for individuals seeking to improve physical performance through behavioral changes.
-I work with adults that are looking to improve their work, athletic, or health performance by learning how to manage stress in ways that improves attention, focus, and physical adaptation to stress.
+I work with adults looking to improve their work, athletic, and/or overall health & wellness performance by learning how to manage stress in ways that improve attention, focus, and physical adaptation to stress through improved autonomic balance.